DhrumilShah98/Dalhousie_University_CSCI5709_AWS_Assignments/README.md

 * Learning Outcomes:
 	* Judge and apply UI and UX design techniques discussed in class (e.g., use cases, task flow diagrams), while considering the usability of the device used to access your website.
 	* Assess the suitability of Front-End APIs and Frameworks for the purpose of developing a high-fidelity prototype application, given a set of proposed guidelines (e.g., wireframes, devices, expected functionality).
-	* Become familiar with your group’s Front-End Framework(s) of choice for the purpose of developing a semi-functioning high-fidelity prototype, given a set of proposed guidelines.
+	* Become familiar with your group's Front-End Framework(s) of choice for the purpose of developing a semi-functioning high-fidelity prototype, given a set of proposed guidelines.
-	* Learn to collaborate with group members to define your project’s purpose, potential features, user personas, scenarios and sitemaps in order to compile a set of potential guidelines and requirements for your group project.
+	* Learn to collaborate with group members to define your project's purpose, potential features, user personas, scenarios and sitemaps in order to compile a set of potential guidelines and requirements for your group project.
 * Grade:
 	* Individual Deliverable: 90%
 	* Group Deliverable: 86%